-We developed this project along Barton Malow, the leader in automotive construction in the United States.
+We developed this project along with Barton Malow, the leader in automotive construction in the United States.

 The experience and far-reaching results of Hermosillo catapulted us as the ideal business partner for the execution of General Motors projects in Mexico.
 The role of our company throughout the project was as General Contractor.

-We worked from civil-structural issues of electromechanical installations, specialized production systems, and finishes.
-In addition to this, Hermosillo led aspects of coordination and planning, safety, waste management, and sequencing the different construction processes of the work.
-All of this, based on a culture of collaborative work and following LEAN Construction methodologies.
+We worked on civil-structural issues of electromechanical installations, specialized production systems, and finishes.
+In addition to this, Hermosillo led aspects of coordination and planning, safety, waste management, and sequencing of the different construction processes of the work.
+All of this is based on a culture of collaborative work and following LEAN Construction methodologies.

-To meet our goal of delivering dates for each area and stage of the project in time, safety, cost, and quality, we focused on the coordination of all project participants (subcontractors and client).
-For this reason, we implemented techniques such as “Last Planner”, “Pull Planning”, “Big Room”, “Look Ahead of 6 weeks”, and “Daily huddle”.
+To meet our goal of delivering dates for each area and stage of the project in time, safety, cost, and quality, we focused on the coordination of all project participants (subcontractors and clients).
+For this reason, we implemented techniques such as “Last Planner”, “Pull Planning”, “Big Room”, “Look Ahead of 6 weeks”, and “Daily Huddle”.